Prostitution: Soliciting, Engaging In or Agreeing to Under PC § 647(b)

 Prostitution is a California Sex Offense and a conviction can result in embarrassment and a permanent record.
 Our California Defense Attorneys Dismiss Prostitution Charges, Negotiate to Lesser Offenses and advocate for Acquittal of Prostitution Charges in San Diego County Courts.

-If you have been Charged with California Penal Code 647(b) contact our Prostitution Defense Attorneys by calling 877-985-0002 or emailing us at email@example.com for a Free Case Analysis.
+If you have been Charged with California Penal Code 647(b) contact our Prostitution Defense Attorneys by calling 877-985-0002 or emailing us at email@example.com.

 Prostitution Defined Under California Law